 The textured sweater knit material is acrylic, but still reasonably soft.
-And the buttons do look cheap.
+But the buttons do look cheap.
 Despite some small flaws, this piece is so incredibly adorable I couldn’t possibly score it lower.
 I am sure if I’ll replace the buttons or not since they are firmly in place.
 I might try it on my son and then decide – I have a feeling once I see it on him, I won’t care.

 Update: There are new baby jumpers and shortalls cropping up all the time on SHEIN.
 But 3 months after I purchased this set, it’s still going strong on SHEIN.
 I think it’s a testament to the quality of this product that it’s still selling well on a fast fashion website.
-Many high-end garments don’t have this type of longevity, and would be price-slashed into oblivion by now.
+Many high-end garments don’t have this type of longevity and would be price-slashed into oblivion by now.

 WHAT SIZE IS 110 IN CHILDREN’S CLOTHES?

 You’ll see sizing on Shein.com that’s unfamiliar to many U.S. shoppers, like size 110 or 140.
 This is in reference to a child’s height in centimeters.

 Generally, a size 110 is equivalent to a US size 5, or size 4-5y or 5-6y.
 It coincides with a child who is 43.3 inches in height.

 This is a size equivalency chart for translating International or European sizes to US sizes for kids.